-With ample opportunity to take a dip, the journey from Folkestone to Dover is perfect and offers plenty of beautiful sea views.
-Starting at Folkestone station, you can encounter your first swim, whether that be Mermaid beach near Mill point, or Sunny Sands located on the other side of the harbour.
+With ample opportunity to take a dip, the walk from Folkestone to Dover is perfect and offers plenty of beautiful sea views.
+Starting at Folkestone station, you can encounter your first swim, whether that be Mermaid Beach near Mill Point, or Sunny Sands located on the other side of the harbour.

 Once you’re ready get your feet on dry land again, you can either enjoy the stunning sea views by climbing up to the cliff tops to join the North Downs Way, passing the Battle of Britain Memorial and some fascinating World War II installations, or you can enter the Warren, a Site of Special Scientific Interest.

 This route takes you into an area of wild coastline and climbs the hidden paths that re-joins the North Downs way off the clifftop.OS MAP: EXPLORER 138